PrivateAIM/documentation/src/guide/admin/realms.md

 # Realms
 Normal administrators can create realms freely after being assigned an initial realm.
-The developers of the PHT central interface provide these.
+The developers of the [FLAME hub interface](https://privateaim.net) provide these.
 Please contact us, such we can provide you with a realm in which you can manage all your identity providers, robots, users, roles, and nodes.\
 Realms are areas where those things are registered for one organization.
 You can access, view and manage all registered items by activating a realm.\